 Harvard-Yale game delayed at halftime by student protest

-NEW HAVEN, Conn. - Protesters wearing the colors of both Harvard and Yale staged a sit-in at midfield of Yale Bowl during halftime of the 136th edition of the annual football rivalry known as The Game.
-Most left after about an hour when they were escorted off the field by police; a handful of others were arrested.
+NEW HAVEN, Conn. — Protesters wearing the colors of both Harvard and Yale staged a sit-in at midfield of Yale Bowl during halftime of the 136th edition of the annual football rivalry known as The Game.
+Most left after about an hour when they were escorted off by police; a handful who remained were told by police they were under arrest.

 A few dozen protesters initially trickled onto the field as the Yale band finished performing its halftime routine.
 They held up banners asking the schools' presidents to divest from the fossil fuel industry, while other signs raised issues of Puerto Rican debt and the treatment of the Uighurs.